chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

   "time": "2021-03-07T22:20:07.523665941Z"
 }
 ```
-It means the Chrome can not load the page because the certificate that Caddy generated doesn't match the FQDN used to call the `kuard` service.
+It means the Browser can not load the page because the certificate that Caddy generated doesn't match the FQDN used to call the `kuard` service.
 Caddy embeds an [internal PKI only to generate internal certificates](https://github.com/smallstep/certificates) (i.e. certificate for `localhost`) and it can not establish TLS connection because that certificate was issued to `localhost`, not to your assigned FQDN (`<your-panda>.devopsplayground.org`).

 Then, let's update `caddy3` and get a proper certificate for your assigned FQDN.